-Confetti FdSc and BSc programmes are validated by Nottingham Trent University and applications for all Undergraduate provision must be submitted through the Universities and Colleges Admissions Service (UCAS).
-If you wish to apply, you will need to follow the UCAS process outlined on their website.
+Confetti degrees are validated by Nottingham Trent University and all applications must be submitted through the Universities and Colleges Admissions Service (UCAS).

 The UCAS process